glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - **sleep mode**: it is very fast to wake up, but still consuming a bit
 - **deep sleep mode**: consume close to 0 power, but takes more time to awake.

-Of course, reducing the frequency means increasing the total time: one must seek a **trade-off** between the two, often by taking the **maximum time** possible for the computation but spending less power to compute it.
+Of course, reducing the frequency means increasing the total time: one must seek a **trade-off** between the two, often by taking the **maximum (useful) time** possible for the computation but spending less power to compute it.
 # Lecture 20 - 23
 ## Stateful patterns
 *NOTE: Chap.
 6.5 of Danelutto Notes goes into details.